 On the Asian side, Sancaktepe, Kirazlıtepe, and Kadıköy are quite affordable.

 If you prefer more fashionable places, consider Fenerbahçe, Suadiye, or Beykoz.
 All of these districts are great for families, young professionals, and retirees.

 If you think of living in Istanbul as a foreigner, you will never get bored.
 Every day is a new day.
 Living here comes with a low cost of living, cheaper healthcare, good nightlife, cultural diversity, and delicious cuisine.

-You will experience the four seasons just like they are meant to be: a hot summer, a cold winter, chilly autumn and warm spring.
+You will experience the four seasons just like they are meant to be: a hot summer, a cold winter, chilly autumn, and a warm spring.

 “Istanbul is a magical seal which unites Europe and Asia since the ancient times.
 Without a doubt, Istanbul is certainly the most beautiful place of the world.”Gerard De Nerval